Canon 300D vs 30D

 - More heavily discounted: Has been available for much longer (launched in August 2003).

-Reasons to prefer the Canon EOS 30D:
+Arguments in favor of the Canon EOS 30D:

 - More detail: Has more megapixels (8.2 vs 6.3MP), which boosts linear resolution by 14%.

 - Better image quality: Scores markedly higher (4 points) in the DXO overall evaluation.